openssl/openssl/INSTALL.md

 Reconfigure from earlier data.

 This fetches the previous command line options and environment from data saved in "configdata.pm" and runs the configuration process again, using these options and environment.
 Note: NO other option is permitted together with "reconf".
-This means that you also MUST use "./Configure" (or what corresponds to that on non-Unix platforms) directly to invoke this option.
 Note: The original configuration saves away values for ALL environment variables that were used, and if they weren't defined, they are still saved away with information that they weren't originally defined.
 This information takes precedence over environment variables that are defined when reconfiguring.

 Displaying configuration data
 -----------------------------